mudgalshriya2004-eng/Grid07-AI/README.md

 ## Workflow

 1. Generate embeddings for all bot personas
-2. Store embeddings in a vector database
+2. Store embeddings in vector database
 3. Embed incoming post content
 4. Compare embeddings using cosine similarity
-5. Return only the most relevant bots
+5. Return only relevant bots

 ---